 Subterminal bands on Graceful Prinia (P. gracilis hufufae)

 Subterminal bands on Delicate Prinia (P. lepida irakensis)

-As for the barring on the uppertail, this is a key feature (D) to consider with caution as the Graceful Prinias in Al Ahsa also show varied degrees of barring.
-Here's where the length and shape of the tail may help.
+As for the barring on the uppertail, this is a key feature (D) to consider with caution as the Graceful Prinias in Al Ahsa can also show slight barring.
+This feature is also variable in and between the different taxa of Delicate Prinia with many images in the Macaulay Library of P. l. carpenteri from the UAE showing individuals with barely visible uppertail barring.
+This variability has made separating Delicate from Graceful in Qatar all the more challenging when views of the subterminal bands were not obtained.
+Here’s where the length and shape of the tail may help.
 Delicates have slightly longer and narrower tails, which they fan less frequently.
-Add noticeable barring on the uppertail and you might just be looking at one; however, this wouldn't be enough to confirm the ID in the absence of clear views of the subterminal bands.
-Depending on light and angle, however, the bands may just show through on upper side of the tail feathers, giving at least some impression of the shape and intensity.
-Just to sum up this key feature, however, uppertail barring on Graceful is often weak and perhaps barely visible whereas on Delicate it should stand out more obviously.
-The images below for each species will give you an idea of the variability of this key feature within and between the species; however, taken in conjunction with the other features, such as GISS and coloration, it can be a strong indicator of which species we've found.
+Coupled with distinctly noticeable barring on the uppertail, this would strongly point to Delicate; however, it wouldn't be enough to confirm the ID in the absence of clear views of the subterminal bands.
+Depending on light and angle, however, the bands may show through on upper side of the tail feathers, giving at least some impression of the shape and intensity.

 Uppertail barring on Graceful Prinia (P. gracilis hufufae)